-India's competition watchdog to probe Softbank's Oyo, MakeMyTrip
+India's competition watchdog to probe SoftBank's Oyo, MakeMyTrip

 "(MakeMyTrip) and OYO have entered into confidential commercial agreements wherein (MakeMyTrip) has agreed to give preferential treatment to OYO on its platform, further leading to a denial of market access to Treebo and Fab Hotels," the CCI's order said, quoting from the FHRAI's allegations.

-An Oyo spokeswoman told Reuters the company was reviewing the order and would cooperate with the CCI's investigation.
+Oyo said in a statement it was reviewing the order and would cooperate with the CCI's investigation.

 "We will co-operate with CCI and demonstrate that the allegations are unfounded," a MakeMyTrip spokeswoman said in an email.

 The complaint from the FHRAI also included a long list of other allegations.
-It says Oyo and MakeMyTrip are hurting competition by offering deep discounts and charging "exorbitant" fees from hotels.
+It said Oyo and MakeMyTrip are hurting competition by offering deep discounts and charging "exorbitant" fees from hotels.

 Oyo's prices in small Indian markets are about 30% lower than average industry prices, which helps it attract more customers at the cost of smaller, independent hotels which are then forced to join Oyo's network or lose out on potential revenues, the FHRAI said.

-However, the CCI said it would not provide a finding on the allegations around discounts before investigating the "market structure, entry conditions, cost structure of platforms" in the industry.
+However, the CCI said it would not provide a finding on the allegations around discounts and excessive commissions before investigating the "market structure, entry conditions, cost structure of platforms" in the industry.

 "There are no clear standards to determine what price is excessive or fair," it said.